-Bootstrap 4 Card Explained
+Bootstrap Tutorial: Bootstrap 4 Card Explained

-BS4 cards provide flexible containers for displaying a mix of content (text, images, links etc.) in a grouped way.
+Bootstrap cards provide flexible containers for displaying a mix of content (text, images, links etc.) in a grouped way.
 They can be created by only adding a bunch of CSS classes to HTML markup and they can be easily styled and customized to present a new and distinguished look.

 Cards are used to create advanced layouts such as Masonry.
 You'll find cards in many big web platforms such as e-commerce websites, analytics dashboards and blogs etc.